 Most minor skin-cancer lesions are treated topically and may be excised surgically, frozen off during cryotherapy, destroyed with electrodesiccation, or removed with laser phototherapy during an in-office procedure.
 These procedures may not be sufficient for more extensive areas of damage and patients might be referred to a Mohs surgeon for a more in-depth treatment.

 During the Mohs procedure, the surgeon removes one layer of the lesion and surrounding skin at a time, visualizing each section of tissue, until all the cancerous cells are eliminated.
 In other cases, patients may be referred to an oncologist for a treatment regimen that can include medication, radiation, and chemotherapy treatments.
 Newer methods like biological therapy can also be used to leverage the body’s own defense system to target cancerous cells.

 The Naderi Center of the Reston, VA area offers yearly skin cancer screenings in an effort to proactively address patients’ health concerns and to prevent the spread of the disease.
 The experts at the Center all specialize in different procedures and offer medical and cosmetic intervention as needed.
-In-house dermatologist Dr. Alexandra Snodgrass specializes in skin health and can treat skin cancer while maintaining the patient’s aesthetics.
+In-house board certified dermatologist Dr. Alexandra Snodgrass specializes in skin health and can treat skin cancer while maintaining the patient’s aesthetics.

 Schedule your skin cancer screening at The Naderi Center